Shufflepuck/pymacad/README.md

 #### ad.accessible()
 checks if domain can be joined.
-- Returns True
+- Returns True or False
-- Raises NotReachable

 ### Exceptions
 - pymacad.ad.NotReachable